Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

-Serious incidents happen on sites where permit documentation looks compliant, because documentation reviews check whether procedures exist, not how the system behaves under real working conditions.
+Serious incidents happen on sites where permit documentation looks compliant.
+Documentation reviews confirm whether procedures exist, not how the system behaves under real working conditions.

-This checklist covers the areas where permit systems most commonly break down.
+This checklist covers the six areas where permit systems most commonly break down.

-This checklist assumes a basic understanding of how permit systems operate.
-If needed, see Permit-to-Work System Explained.
+It assumes a basic understanding of how permit systems operate.
+If needed, see The Permit-to-Work Guide: Managing High-Hazard Control of Work (2026).

 1. Permit Issuer Behaviour